bosborne/BioPythonUtils/README.md

 BioPythonUtils
 ==============

-BioPython utilities for Sublime Text 3
+BioPython Utilities for Sublime Text 3

 ### Install BioPython for Python 3